By Jon H. Epsten, Esq.

 California law and tradition recognize three types of alternative dispute resolution (“ADR”): binding arbitration, nonbinding arbitration, and mediation.
 “Arbitration” is a quasi-judicial proceeding, wherein a person selected by the parties (usually) acts as a judge of a dispute, hearing evidence and argument, and making a ruling.
 At the end of the proceeding (unless the parties settle in the meantime), a decision will be made.

-If the arbitration was a “binding arbitration,” the order may be enrolled in court, and thereafter it will operate as a judgment.
+If the arbitration was a “binding arbitration,” the order may be filed with the court, and thereafter it will operate as a judgment.
 In general, there is no appeal from a binding arbitration order.

 “Non-binding arbitration” is precisely that–non-binding.
 The arbitrator will make a ruling, but it does not bind either of the parties unless and until they agree to that.

-“Mediation” is the relative newcomer to the procedures usually referred to as “alternative dispute resolution.”
+“Mediation” is another form of ADR.
 It is not a quasi-judicial proceeding, but a facilitated negotiation.
 The mediator, who is chosen by the parties, has no authority to decide a dispute, only to assist the parties to the dispute in attempting to find some middle ground.
 If at the end of the mediation, the parties cannot agree, then everyone goes home.